syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 **Accessing** **&** **Modifying** **Custom** **Document** **Properties**

-You can access & modify an existing document property as shown in the below code snippet.
+You can access and modify an existing document property as shown in the following code example.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument(inputFileName);

-//Access an existing custom document property
+//Accessess an existing custom document property

 DocumentProperty property = document.CustomDocumentProperties["PropertyA"];

-//Modify the value of DocumentProperty instance
+//Modifies the value of DocumentProperty instance

 property.Value = "Hello world";